Florida homeowner guide · June 2026

 Monthly HOA dues in South Florida now run $600-$900+ in many buildings.
 Statewide, the median fee rose from ~$232 to ~$390 since 2022, a 68% increase in three years.
 Condo inventory sits at 8.6 months statewide and 13.2 months in Miami-Dade.
 Balanced is 4-5.

 "Jingle mail" (mailing the keys back to the lender) is growing among retirees who can't sell and can't pay.
-Many buildings sit on Fannie Mae and Freddie Mac mortgage blacklists, shrinking the buyer pool to cash-only, which craters values further.
+Many buildings sit on Fannie Mae and Freddie Mac mortgage blacklists, which can shrink the buyer pool and put pressure on resale value.
 Starting August 3, 2026, Fannie Mae eliminates the Limited Review path for projects with 10+ units, and minimum reserve allocation rises from 10% to 15% in January 2027.

 What you can do